 - Did a character use words that didn’t fit with what I know about him or her?

-If the answer to any of these questions but the last one is yes, mark where the problem occurs and discuss alternatives with the author.
+If the answer to any of these questions but the last set is yes, mark where the problem occurs and discuss alternatives with the author.